langerak/superbackup/README.md

 * Expect
 * BC
 * Rsync
-* SSHFS
+* SSHFS (optional)
-* Midnight Commander
+* Midnight Commander (optional)
 * Nano
 * Mailx / Sendmail
 * Perl
 * Curl

-For as far as I could test it, the scripts should also function on the following architectures (for the earlier mentioned supported operating systems), but is not limited to it:
+For as far as testing was done, the scripts should also function on the following architectures (for the earlier mentioned supported operating systems) but is not limited to it:

 * x86(_64)
 * arm
 * mips
 * powerpc

-* What are your future plans?
+# What are your future plans?
 The backupscript was originally designed to have a simple way of creating backups.
 As it is now more mature than when I started with it I want to expand the featureset of the scripts.
 One of the main features that are